 The purpose of the informal accounting is to save the time and expense of preparing a formal accounting schedule.
 Therefore, the informal accounting may be abbreviated so long as it makes full disclosure of the affairs of the estate to the persons signing the waiver and receipt and release.
-To provide such disclosure, the fiduciary may need to make photocopies of relevant estate documents which show the property under the fiduciary’s control and property which has been disposed of for beneficiaries to review, as well as provide summaries highlighting the remaining property to be distributed.
+To provide such disclosure, the fiduciary may need to make photocopies of relevant estate documents that show the property under the fiduciary’s control and property which has been disposed of for beneficiaries to review, as well as provide summaries highlighting the remaining property to be distributed.

 The fiduciary must next obtain a signed receipt and release from each person to whom he delivers property from the estate.
 The signed release serves as proof that the person entitled to property under the estate received the property.
 In addition, it releases the fiduciary from any further liability to the person who received payment.